WE-are-FPV/JeNo-3-3.5/README.md

 ![JeNo 3 - Front view](./images/JeNo3_Front.jpg)

+> [!NOTE]
-Designed in France by members of the [WE are FPV](https://www.wearefpv.fr/) community, the JeNo is already flown by hundreds of pilots.
+> Designed in France by members of the [WE are FPV](https://www.wearefpv.fr/) community, the JeNo is already flown by hundreds of pilots.
 The French version of the project is available on [Printables](https://www.printables.com/fr/model/459702-jeno-335-drone-frame).
 Note that a [5.1-6" version](https://github.com/WE-are-FPV/JeNo-5.1) and a [7" version](https://github.com/WE-are-FPV/JeNo-7) of the JeNo exist.

 ![JeNo classic - 3D render](./images/Assembly_step_Full.jpg)